psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 7.2 Authentication sessions started without a users knowledge or consent

 As this specification allows the client to initiate an authentication request it is important for the authorization server to know whether the user is aware and has consented to the authentication process.
 If widely known user identifiers (e.g. phone numbers) are used as the `login_hint` in the authentication request then this risk is worsened.
 An attacker could start unsolicited authentication sessions on large numbers of authentication devices, causing distress and potentially enabling fraud.
 For this reason this profile highly recommends `login_hint` to have the properties of a nonce with the expectation being that it will be generated from an authorization server owned client authentication device.
-Given the high levels of friction that this may impose it's anticipated that Authorization Servers may have to accept a `id_token_hint` as an alternative mechanism for Client Subject identification.
+Given the high levels of friction that this may impose it's anticipated that Authorization Servers may have to accept an `id_token_hint` as an alternative mechanism for Client Subject identification.

 If a client wishes to store the `id_token` returned from an authorization server for later use as an `id_token_hint`, care must be taken to ensure that the customer identification mechanism used to retrieve the `id_token` is appropriate for the channel being used.
 For illustration a QR code on a 'club card' may be an appropriate identifier when using a POS terminal under CCTV but it might not be an appropriate identifier when used in online ecommerce.